-Texas AHEC East-Greater Houston Region is committed to improving the health of urban and underserved communities in Harris, Fort Bend, Montgomery, and Waller Counties.
+Texas AHEC East-Greater Houston Region is committed to improving the health of urban and rural communities in Harris, Fort Bend, Montgomery, and Waller Counties.

 Health Education and Workforce development

-Through innovative health education and health workforce development programs, we work with our community to bridge existing gaps in care among the underserved.
+Through innovative health education and health workforce development programs, we work with our community to bridge existing gaps in care.

 Texas Department of State Health Services Community Health Worker Certification Trainings